An orientation to the Community Sacred Fire Ceremony

 We tend a fire from dusk until dawn through its life stages from conception, birth, childhood and youth, adulthood, old age and ultimately death.
 We honour each stage of this process and through connection with fire in all its life stages can learn and experience a lot about the flow of life and integration of things that are moving in our own lives.

 We use tobacco offerings to the fire to offer our prayers.
 We sit with the fire in prayer and share if needed, sing if we feel, or remain silent.
 Songs, stories and reflections are very welcome within the context of being in heartfelt connection with the intentions of the ceremony.
+Nothing is performative.
 There are no spectators, we all co create this gathering and our unique contributions are really valuable and important whether we are vocal or remain quiet.

 We always move in a clockwise direction around the fire as we embody the archetypal movements of creation.